About the Honors Program

 - 28 or higher composite ACT or 1310 or higher SAT (critical reading and math sections)

 Students meeting these requirements will receive an invitation to our Honors Weekend Scholarship competition, which will take place the first weekend in February.
 Based on scores and competition results, offers to enroll in the Honors Program will be made, with several top finishers being offered the Honors Premier scholarship of full tuition at Carson-Newman University.

-The Honors Weekend Scholarship Competition is typically held on the first Friday and Saturday of February each year.
+This year's Honors Weekend Scholarship Competition will be held February 4-5, 2022.
 Students compete for scholarship awards given in addition to regular C-N merit awards.
 Several top finishers will be awarded the prestigious Honors Premier scholarship--a full tuition honors scholarship.
 The decisions about scholarship awards given through Honors Weekend are based on each student’s standardized test scores, high school GPA, extracurricular involvement, essay, and personal interviews.
 If you meet the GPA and ACT/SAT requirements, you will be invited to attend the Honors Scholarship Competition January 31, through February 1, 2020.